 program design improvements and the efficiency of public tax and capital

 The Senate is calling its passage of ethical reforms historic.
-The thing to pay attention to is they do not carry the force of law yet, and there is a lot more left to do.
-Voting reforms, and an independent redistricting agency ready to go following the 2020 census, and so on.
+The thing to pay attention to is that they do not carry the force of law yet, and there is a lot more left—voting reforms, an independent redistricting agency ready to go following the 2020 census, etc.

 The number of those who have a strong interest in ethical reforms in the NYS legislature needs to grow.
 Their numbers are few.
 A strategy toward “exponential” participation is needed.
 The question is direct.
 When will you know if and how any of the following reasonable ideas become law and have access to the final content?
 Take one step, leave a reply to subscribe.